Professional Eye Examinations

 If the doctor has any concerns he or she will make arrangements to see you more frequently.

-Diabetic patients should be been on a yearly basis.
+Diabetic patients should be seen every 2 years.
 The following frequent conditions would also generally require yearly exams: significant cataracts, macular degeneration, glaucoma suspect, high myopia and patient with MS.

 We are proud of our extensive selection of frames.
 We carry over 800 frames from a wide variety of designers.
 This assortment offers the latest trends in fashion as well as traditional styles.